AnyLog-co/documentation/deployments/executing_scripts.md

 /var/lib/docker/volumes/anylog-node-local-scripts/_data/deployment_scripts/local_script.al
 ```

-4. Either create a new script, or utilize the existing `local_script.al` file to write the your personalized script.
+4. Either create a new script, or utilize the existing `local_script.al` file to write your personalized script.
 When setting the `Enable Local Script` configuration to **true**, the default deployment process will automatically run
 `local_script.al` when starting.
 ```shell